CheckoutFinland/checkout-finland-for-woocommerce/README.md

 **Required PHP version:** 7.1

-A WooCommerce extension to add support for Checkout Finland payment methods.
+A WooCommerce extension to add support for OP Payment Service (formerly Checkout Finland) payment methods.

 ## Installation

 ### Manually

-_Manual installation is not yet supported.
-Please use Composer._
+Go to the [Releases](https://github.com/OPMerchantServices/op-payment-service-for-woocommerce/releases) page and download the ready to install version numbered zip-file from the Assets-section.

 ### Via Composer

 1. If you have Composer installed:
-    - You can use the command line or add json in your `composer.json` file:
+    - You can use the command line to install the plugin
+    - Or you can add the following json to your `composer.json` file:

 ```
 $ composer require checkoutfinland/woocommerce-gateway-checkout-finland